thenfour/CafeMarcheDB/03-blitz/cmdb2/README.tenfour.md

 # tech & rationale

   * blitz-js: because it seems to provide the full-stack dev in a single place (raw react/express won't without hacking like 7jam), conventional, targets specifically things like dashboards (otoh Next.js loves to demonstrate simple blogs).
 So if i go with learning next.js, i would be learning the mechanics of next which blitz lets me ignore, while having to reinvent many of the wheels that blitz provides.
+    * in particular, the blitz RPC, auth, and db are all pretty much invaluable here.
   * do NOT use react-admin; it has too many limitations and you end up customizing everything. it's literally easier to just build your own based off MUI
   * material-ui because it's conventional and the datagrid has everything i need
   * google-oauth via passport